rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ***

-<h2 id="rspec">Rspec Tests</h2>
+## RSpec Tests

-We are slowly lurching toward a normal testing environment, and will soon be requiring spec tests to validate changes to the framework.
-To get in the habit now, run the standard set of tests against your local Metasploit branch.
+We are slowly lurching toward a normal testing environment, now require rspec tests to validate changes to the core workings of the framework.
+To get in the habit, run the standard set of tests against your local Metasploit branch.
 First, make sure you have all the gems installed, then run the `rake spec` task.

 ````
 gem install bundler # Only need to do this once